hampgoodwin/.config/README.md

 Install ripgrep for faster telescope search
 Install JetBrains Mono nerd fonts; NERD FONTS, not the default one!
 Install Bat; use over cat
+Install yaml-language-server via brew; currently install via mason will run the language server which does _not_ play nicely with kubernetes/helm files.

 ## Usage